kyamazaki10/bookdown/README.md

 * The Grapes of Wrath - John Steinbeck

 ##### September
-* I'm a Stranger Here Myself - Bill Bryson
+* I'm a Stranger Here Myself: Notes on Returning to America After 20 Years Away - Bill Bryson
 * Running with Scissors - Augusten Burroughs
 * Thank You for Smoking - Christopher Buckley